February 2, 2015

 - Appeals after Second Dismissal

 - The EAC subcommittee on petitions will hear all such appeals.
-Additionally, petitions will be reviewed expeditiously at times to be determined by the chairperson.
+Additionally, petitions will be reviewed expeditiously at times to be determined by the chair.
 Normally, the subcommittee on petitions will hear appeals once a month.

 - Students readmitted after second dismissal are placed on continued probation as defined in the Bulletin.